dwurf/presentation-blockchain-data-structures/blockchain-data-structures.rst

 Nakamoto signature
 ========================================================================

-A Nakamoto signature is a device to allow a group to agree on a shared document.
-To eliminate the potential for inconsistencies (disagreement), the group engages in a lottery to pick one person's version as the one true document.
-That lottery is effected by all members of the group racing to create the longest hash over their copy of the document.
+A Nakamoto signature is a device to allow a group to **agree on a shared document**.
+To eliminate the potential for inconsistencies (disagreement), the group engages in a **lottery** to pick one person's version as the one true document.

+The lottery is effected by all members of the group racing to create the **longest hash** over their copy of the document.

 The longest hash wins the prize and also becomes a verifiable 'token' of the one true document for members of the group: the Nakamoto signature.

 ----